 Although the spring water is drinkable, it tastes surprisingly bad and is rich in minerals, so it is best not to bathe for long periods of time, about 20 to 30 minutes is recommended

-As the hot springs are hidden deep in the mountains, the road is closed in winter and are closed from mid-November to early May
+Please note that because this is a secluded hot spring deep in the mountains, the road is closed during the winter, andclosed from mid-November to early Mayare

 Two hidden hot spring inns: Moriyamaso and Ishizuka Ryokan